-Subtask 3.1 Intelligent Transportation System Operations & Implementation Plan Coordination Work Task Budget: \$12,000 FHWA MPO Planning Funds, \$3,000 FTA 5303 Metropolitan Planning Funds, \$7,000 RVMPO Dues, \$250 In-Kind Match, \$1,750
+Subtask 3.1 Intelligent Transportation System Operations & Implementation Plan Coordination

+Work Task Budget: \$35,750 FHWA MPO Planning Funds, \$26,750

+RVMPO Dues, \$250 In-Kind Match, \$1,750

-The RVMPO will continue to maintain the 2004 ITS Deployment Plan and Architecture (see online, http://rvmpo.org/Page.asp?NavID=26) and coordinate its implementation.
+It is anticipated the 2004 ITS Deployment Plan will be updated in FY 2015, with an emphasis on transit technology and projects.
+This task for FY 2016 will focus on maintaining the updated 2015 ITS Deployment Plan and Architecture and coordinating its implementation.
 The Rogue Valley ITS committee will meet to review plan updates, ITS developments, funding opportunities and other issues identified by the committee.
 Staff will continue making software and format updates in coordination with FHWA.
-Additionally, the plan will be reviewed to determine whether an update is needed.
+Public involvement will include meetings with the ITS committee and a public workshop hosted by the RVMPO Public Advisory Council to give the public the opportunity to comment on changes to the ITS Plan.